-I joined the Behavioural Studies in the School of Social Sciences in November 2010.
-Behavioural Studies at Monash covers a broad range of social and psychological principals and theories.
-Prior to arriving at Monash University I was at the University of Manchester (UK) where I helped establish the Masters in Clinical and Health Psychology program, and taught courses in applied social psychology, and health.
+I joined School of Social Sciences in November 2010.
+I teach in a broad range of social and psychological subjects including social psychology, personality, health psychology, health promotion, social cognition.
+Prior to arriving at Monash University I was at the University of Manchester (UK) where I helped establish the Masters in Clinical and Health Psychology program, and taught courses in social psychology and health psychology.
 I still hold an honorary position at Manchester.

 Google Scholar research profile:

 I was awarded my PhD (August 2004) Psychology Dept, University of Otago, New Zealand (supervisor Associate Professor David O’Hare), after completing an honours degree first class (supervisor Professor Cliff Abraham), Psychology Department, University of Otago.

 November 2010-present, Monash University, School of Social Sciences